serverless/dashboard/docs/nodejs.md

 # Node.js SDK

-Serverless Console, when Tracing is enabled on an AWS Lambda function, will hook into the AWS Lambda runtime environment and automatically report Traces and Spans.
+Serverless Console, when Instrumentation is enabled on an AWS Lambda function, will hook into the AWS Lambda runtime environment and automatically report metrics, traces, spans, and events.
 To capture handled errors, warnings, and to set custom tags, the SDK library must be added and instrumented in your AWS Lambda function handler.

 ## Key terms

+- An **Event** is an instance of an error, warning, or notice that is captured as a part of a Trace.
+Multiple events can be captured in a single trace.
-- A **Captured Error** is one instance of an error that is sent to Serverless Console.
+- A **Captured Error** is a one instance of an error that is sent to Serverless Console as an Event.
 It can be viewed in Dev Mode or the Trace Explorer Details.
-- A **Captured Warning** is one instance of a string in Node.js that is sent to Serverless Console, much like a Captured Error.
+- A **Captured Warning** is one instance of a string in Node.js that is sent to Serverless Console as an Event, much like a Captured Error.
-- A **Tag** is a key/value-pair that can be set on the Trace or an individual Captured Error or Captured Warning, and sent to Serverless Console.
+- A **Tag** is a key/value-pair that can be set on the Trace or an individual Event, and sent to Serverless Console.
 Tags can be viewed on the Trace Explorer Details and Dev Mode.

 ## Compatibility